Short path length corrections to Djordjevic-Gyulassy-Levai-Vitev energy loss: Conclusions

-Since all energy loss formalisms, GLV, BDMPS-Z-ASW, AMY, and HT (see \cite{Majumder:2010qh} and references therein) exploit the large formation time approximation, we are faced with a need to reassess the applicability of the large formation time assumption in any description of energy loss.
-While the influence of the assumption of collinearity was relatively easy to quantify across formalisms by simply varying the maximum allowable perpendicular momentum of the emitted gluon, estimating the importance of the large formation time approximation in the other formalisms may be a challenge.
-Similarly, deriving expressions in the other formalisms that do not rely on either the collinear or large formation time approximations might also be formidable.
-The lack of theoretical control over these assumptions calls into doubt the quantitative extraction of medium parameters through the use of jet quenching \cite{Burke:2013yra}.
+Our derivation revealed that the formation time of a gluon radiated off a hard parent parton is of crucial importance.
+Already at the amplitude level of the all separation distance derivation, we found that the naive application of the large formation time assumption leads to a dramatic reduction of terms present in the correction.
+Phenomenologically, one might ask if it is justifiable to include large formation times while considering short path lengths.
+It's important to remember that the path length is the distance within which a scattering of the parent parton or radiated gluon occurs; there is no requirement that the radiated gluon forms within the ``brick'' of medium we consider.
+We also demonstrated that the large formation time assumption is violated for much of the phase space of the emitted radiation.
+Since all energy loss formalisms, DGLV, BDMPS-Z-ASW, AMY, and HT (see \cite{Majumder:2010qh} and references therein) exploit the large formation time approximation, we are faced with a need to assess the applicability of the large formation time assumption in any description of energy loss.
+While the influence of the assumption of collinearity was relatively easy to quantify across formalisms by simply varying the maximum allowable perpendicular momentum of the emitted gluon, estimating the importance of the large formation time approximation will likely be a challenge.
+Similarly, deriving expressions that do not rely on either the collinear or large formation time approximations is formidable.

+The physics of formation times is also relevant to the mass ordering of the energy loss at high parent parton energies.
+However, we found that the mass ordering is additionally subject to competing effects from the massive propagator, so that the mass dependence of the relative energy loss at low energies is dominated by the propagator.

+Our results show that, if one is to consider a system in which the separation distances are on the order of the Debye screening length, one will have to understand the in-medium production mechanisms as well as the nature of a Debye screened scattering center near the edge of a thermalized medium, in addition to the validity of the large formation time assumption in small systems.
+Due to these large uncertainties, the quantitative effect of the correction on observables is unclear.
+Further, the lack of theoretical control over these assumptions calls into doubt the quantitative extraction of medium parameters through the use of jet quenching \cite{Burke:2013yra}.
 We leave addressing these issues for future work.